Imprints of flat space analyticity in de Sitter S-matrix: Saddle-point approximation

 \section{Saddle-point approximation}

-In this appendix, we show the technical derivation of the massive field exchange contribution to the de Sitter S-matrix by directly computing the time integral.
+In this appendix, we show the technical derivation of the massive field exchange contribution to the de Sitter $\mathcal{S}$-matrix by directly computing the time integral.
 The goal is to derive \eqref{mres}.
 Substituting \eqref{gsigma} to \eqref{mdef} yields

 Performing the integral with respect to $\Delta\tau$ leads to

 Then, we have to compute the integral with respect to $\rho$, which has the form

 where $F(\rho)$ is an analytic function and